katjad/javascript101-handbook/best_practices.md

 ## Use the source control, Luke!
 Use source control, what would happen if the dog ate your codes?

+## Keep learning
+Never stop learning.
+There are so many resources out there.
+Try other languages.
+Talk to other developers.
+What's happening in the community?

 ## Have Fun!

 > "Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program."